-To enter information for the adoption credit (Form 8839) in TaxAct®:
+To enter information for the adoption credit (Form 8839) in the TaxAct® program:

-Per IRS Instructions for Form 8839 Qualified Adoption Expenses, on page 1:
+Per IRS Instructions for Form 8839 Qualified Adoption Expenses, page 1:

 Adoption credit.
 Use Form 8839, Part II, to figure the adoption credit you can take on Schedule 3 (Form 1040), line 6.
 Check box c on that line and enter “8839” in the space next to box c.
 You may be able to take this credit in 2020 if any of the following statements are true.